wrycu/StarWarsFFG-Enhancements/CONTRIBUTING.md

 # Contributing Guidelines

+**Don't** include assets whose license or copyright conflict with this project's MIT license.

 **Do** follow [git best practices][1] wherever possible.

 **Do** feel free to pester the project maintainers about the PR if it